WebDevStudios/constant-contact-forms/readme.txt

 4. Basic Form

 == Changelog ==

+= 1.2.3 =
+* Fixed: Attempt to process forms that have provided a custom url via filter.
+* Fixed: Clean up class attributes regarding validation errors in text inputs.

 = 1.2.2 =
 * Fixed: Conflicts with other plugins using the Constant Contact PHP SDK.